GazzaJ/CI-MS4-RefereE-pay/README.md

 11. The **[Kit Bag](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/kit-bag.jpg)** page displays a summary of all of the active user's matches they have added to the kit bag and summarises the fees.
     - The kitbag displays a **[Fees Summary](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/fee-summary.jpg)** section for each game so the active user can see the breakdown of fees, and understand what they are paying for.
     - A **[Remove from Bag](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/bag-remove.jpg)** icon sits on the middle right of the maych name, and enables the user to remove that match from their kit bag.
-    - The **[Secure Checkout]()** button takes the active user to the "Checkout" page where they have the ability to pay for their match fees.
+    - The **[Secure Checkout](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/secure-checkout.jpg)** button takes the active user to the "Checkout" page where they have the ability to pay for their match fees.

 12. The **[Checkout Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/checkout.jpg)** processes the payments of any matches in the kitbag.
     - The Checkout page has a **[Fees Summary](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/checkout-summary.jpg)** section on the top right with a basic breakdown of fees.
     - The bulk of the page is taken up by the **[Billing Details](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/billing.jpg)** form, where users enter their billing address.
     - Users can select to have their information saved automatically by selecting the **[Save info](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/billing.jpg)** checkbox below the billing information form.
     - The **[Card Details](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/card-secure.jpg)** window is a Stripe element connected to the Stipe payments API and allows users to enter their card details.
-    - The **[Secure Checkout](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/card-secure.jpg)** button completes the payment process, sends the information to Stripe and generates an order.
+    - The **[Complete Payment](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/card-secure.jpg)** button completes the payment process, sends the information to Stripe and generates an order.

-13. A **[Checkout Success](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/checkout-success.jpg)** page to confirm successful processing of the match fees transaction appears on successful payment.
+13. A **[Checkout Success](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/checkout-success.jpg)** page to confirm successful processing of the match fees transaction appears on successful payment.
     - A **Success message** appears as the Checkout Success page loads
     - Users receive an **[Email Notification](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/success-email.jpg)** of the success of their payment.
 The email confirms the order number, payment date and Grand Total

 14. Each registered user has a personalised **[Profile Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/profile.jpg)** displaying the users role and team if appropriate as well as billing information, if saved, and a summary of any payments processed for that user.
 Profile information can also be updated from this page.
-    - Each order in the **[Order Summary](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/bag-remove.jpg)** contains a link to the confirmation page summary for that order.
+    - Each order in the **[Order Summary](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/order-summary.jpg)** contains a link to the confirmation page summary for that order.

 15. Superusers are provided with a unique navbar **[Admin Menu](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/admin.jpg)** which enables them to Access the Admin functions of the app.
     - **[Add Competition](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-comp.jpg)** form allows Admin/Superusers to add new competitions to the list.